mpanka/JiraRegressionProject/README.md

 #JiraRegressionProject

-In this project I used jenkins for cross-platform testing in Chrome and Firefox browsers with my previous jira tests.
+In this project I used jenkins for cross-platform testing in Chrome and Firefox browsers with the login part of my previous jira tests.

 #Concepts Included: